isc-projects/kea/doc/guide/dhcp4-srv.rst

-Assuming that the server's interface is configured with the IPv4 address 192.0.2.3, the server will only process messages received through this interface from a directly connected client if there is a subnet configured to which this IPv4 address belongs, e.g. 192.0.2.0/24.
+Assuming that the server's interface is configured with the IPv4 address 192.0.2.3, the server will only process messages received through this interface from a directly connected client if there is a subnet configured to which this IPv4 address belongs, such as 192.0.2.0/24.
 The server will use this subnet to assign an IPv4 address for the client.

 The rule above does not apply when the client unicasts its message, i.e.